Transport information geometry I: Riemannian calculus on probability simplex: Riemannian calculus on density manifold

-The dual coordinates in density manifold has been considered in \cite{Lott} and Chapter 3 of \cite{Lafferty}.
-In this sequel, we illustrate the connection between Otto calculus and the primal coordinate system introduced in this paper.
+In literature, the other coordinates, named Otto calculus \cite{vil2008}, in density manifold has been considered; see details in \cite{Lott}.
+These considerations are also studied in the Chapter 3 of \cite{Lafferty}.
+In this sequel, we illustrate the connection between Otto calculus and the ones in this paper.
+In other words, we simply formulate the calculus in density space by either tangent bundle or cotangent bundle.